 If you’re looking to get ahead in your marketing career, social media management skills are a must.
 It’s no secret that social media is the best way to stay connected with customers and promote your brand.
 The use of social media has seemingly taken over every aspect of life, and the marketing world is no exception.
-From Facebook to Instagram to Twitter, marketers are using various platforms to find new customers, grow their business, and increase their revenue.
+From posting to Facebook to posting to Instagram to posting to Twitter, marketers are using various platforms to find new customers, grow their businesses, and increase their revenue.

-Unfortunately, with so many networks and tools available, it can be hard for a social media marketer to keep up.
+Unfortunately, with so many new social media platforms and social media tools for business available, it can be hard for a social media marketer to keep up.
 Nearly 4 billion people actively use social media worldwide, with hundreds of platforms to choose from.
 So how does one make their voice —or brand, rather— heard?

 There are a number of things to consider when learning to master your communication skills.
 First and foremost, you must develop a knack for interacting socially with consumers.
 If you can’t, you may want to outsource social media efforts to someone who can.

 After all, you are the voice of your brand.
 The way you interact with your customers sets the tone for how your company or business is perceived.
 Whether it be contributing to a trending topic or handling a customer complaint, you must be ready to adjust your tone accordingly while still maintaining a coherent voice for your brand.